Student Counseling

 • Philosophy: Prof. Dr. Dirk Stederoth and Prof. Dr. Dr. Kristian Köchy

-• ev. theology: Dr. Julia Drube (substitution: Katharina Gaida)
+• Protestant theology: Dr. Julia Drube (Substitute: Katharina Gaida)

-For BAföG recipients interested in a consecutive Master's program, it is advisable to use the early registration date for the BA thesis, so that the certificate can be issued early.
-Only then will one be funded for the master's degree.
-However, in the BA program, funding stops with the last exam .
-Therefore, please check with your BAföG office whether an early or late BA graduation is advantageous for you at study financing.
+For BAföG recipients interested in a consecutive Master's degree program, it is advisable to use the early registration deadline for the BA thesis so that the certificate can be issued early.
+Only then will you be funded for the Master's program.
+On the BA course, however, funding ends with the last examination.
+Therefore, please contact your BAföG office to find out whether an early or late BA degree is advantageous for you in terms of financing your studies.

 English/American Studies/English: